srswinde/ece523_project/README.md

 # Lunar Lander Game

+## To start the game type python3 lunarlander.py
 ## Rules
 Simply navigate the triangle space ship to the section of the planet that is not errupting.